EliMor/nlpclass-fall2013/site/assignments/a6parsing.md

 def parse(tokens: Vector[String]): Option[Tree]
 {% endhighlight %}

-This method takes a sentence (as a sequence of tokens), runs the Probabilitic CKY algorithm, and returns a `Tree` representing the most likely parse of that sentence, if there is one, and returns `None` if there is no valid parse of the sentence.
+This method takes a sentence (as a sequence of tokens), runs the Probabilistic CKY algorithm, and returns a `Tree` representing the most likely parse of that sentence, if there is one, and returns `None` if there is no valid parse of the sentence.
 Be sure to convert the tree back from CNF before returning it.

 Using this dataset (`trees3`):